Flutter

 Flutter is almost on par with React Native in the "Most Popular Technology - Other Frameworks" category in the Stack Overflow Survey 2021.

-The latest research from Statista places Flutter as the leading cross-platform mobile development framework in 2021.
+The 2021 Statista survey placed Flutter as the leading cross-platform mobile development framework.
 Flutter surpasses React Native by 4% (42% for Flutter against 38% for React Native).
-Still, it's fair to say the two technologies are almost equally popular.
+Still, it's fair to say the two technologies were almost equally popular.

 2021 Statista popularity graph for cross-platform mobile development frameworks